TashinMahmud/Solara_AI/README.md

 ---

-**Gotrip (Solara)** is a high-performance, conversational AI travel orchestration layer.
+**Solara AI** is a high-performance, conversational AI travel orchestration layer.
 Powered by **Claude 3.5 Sonnet** and **FastAPI**, it manages multi-turn travel booking conversations, extracts key parameters, triggers live search APIs for flights and hotels, and formats data into structured, frontend-ready JSON.

 </div>